rid-dim/friends/README.md

 ## Security Aspects

-The Friends Messenger ensures secure communication through multiple layers:
+The Friends Messenger ensures secure communication through multiple layers of encryption and cryptographic security:

+- **RSA-Encrypted Handshake**: All WebRTC handshake data (peer information, ICE candidates, SDP offers/answers) are encrypted using RSA-OAEP hybrid encryption before being stored on Autonomi scratchpads
+- **Account-Level RSA Keys**: Each user account contains a 2048-bit RSA key pair - the private key is stored encrypted in the user's account package, while the public key is published in their profile for others to use
+- **Hybrid Encryption**: Friend requests and handshake data use AES-256-CBC encryption with RSA-encrypted AES keys, ensuring both security and performance for larger data payloads
-- **End-to-End Encryption**: All peer-to-peer communication is secured via WebRTC's built-in DTLS (Datagram Transport Layer Security) and SRTP (Secure Real-time Transport Protocol)
+- **End-to-End Encryption**: All direct peer-to-peer communication is secured via WebRTC's built-in DTLS (Datagram Transport Layer Security) and SRTP (Secure Real-time Transport Protocol)
 - **Cryptographic Identity**: Each user has a unique cryptographic profile ID (96-character hex string) derived from their account creation process
-- **Decentralized Handshake**: No central server stores or has access to user data - the Autonomi Network facilitates the initial peer discovery
+- **Decentralized Handshake**: No central server stores or has access to user data - the Autonomi Network facilitates the initial peer discovery with all handshake data encrypted
 - **Perfect Forward Secrecy**: Each WebRTC session establishes new encryption keys, ensuring past communications remain secure even if keys are compromised
 - **No Data Persistence**: Messages are not stored on any server - they exist only during the active peer-to-peer session